go-joe/joe/README.md

 ## Available modules

-Joe ships with no custom modules to avoid pulling in more dependencies than you actually require.
+Joe ships with no third-party modules such as Redis integration to avoid pulling in more dependencies than you actually require.
 There are however already some modules that you can use directly to extend the functionality of your bot without writing too much code yourself.

 If you have written a module and want to share it, please add it to this list and open a pull request.